 We will retain your Personal Information for as long as is considered necessary to fulfil the purposes for which such Personal Information was collected; including, as required by applicable law or regulation.

 When our professional relationship with you comes to an end, we will retain your Personal Information in accordance with legal, regulatory, and contractual requirements, including to:

 Our standard retention period for Personal Information is seven (7) years.
 If, due to technical reasons, we are unable to erase or delete your Personal Information following the retention period expiration, we will take appropriate steps to anonymise and prevent any further processing of your Personal Information.

 8. CHANGES TO THIS PRIVACY NOTICE

-You may request a copy of this Privacy Notice from our Data Privacy Champions, Richard Carty or Charlotte Harcourt, at [email protected].
+You may request a copy of this Privacy Notice from [email protected].
 This Privacy Notice is regularly reviewed and may be modified or updated from time to time.
 Modifications and updates to this Privacy Notice are effective from the date of posting.

 This Privacy Notice was last updated on: 27 May 2022